thonsm06/Calculator-v2/README.md

         set new operator,
         update display with new operator
-            *should only update the operator on display and internal else if num1
+            *should only update the operator on display and internal *not calculate anything
+    else if num1
         then set operator
         push to display1
         clear display2
+            *update the equation with an operator for the first time

+-digit buttons
+    if num1/operator/num2
+    	Add number to num2
+    	update display2 with num2
+    else if num1/operator/!num2
+    	Add number to num2
+    	update display2 with num2
+    else if num1/!operator/!num2
+    	keep adding number to num1
+    	update display2 with num1
+    else if !num1/!operator/!num2
+    	add number to num1
+    	update display2 with num1

+MIGHT HAVE TO ADD A secondary tracker for edge case